- Microsoft Money is discontinued personal finance software from Microsoft.

 - Locate the USMoneyDlxSunset file that you just downloaded and double click it.

 - You might get a message saying that your antivirus software can interfere with Microsoft Money setup.
 Click OK.
-We use AVG antivirus on our system, and we had no problems with installation.
-If you encounter any errors be sure to temporarily disable your antivirus software.

 - Read the license terms and click the I Accept button.